An Overview: What Is Dependent Personality Disorder?

 Getty/AnnaStills

-If you think you might be living with dependent personality disorder, you don’t have to face it alone.
-It may help to speak with a licensed mental health professional about your symptoms.
-If you feel hesitant to visit a therapist’s office, you may benefit from , which research suggests can be effective for a variety of mental health concerns, including personality disorders
+If you think you might be living with dependent personality disorder, you don’t have to face symptoms alone.
+Speaking with a licensed mental health professional about your symptoms may help you move forward.
+However, if you are hesitant to visit a therapist’s office, you may be unsure where to turn.
+In these cases, you might try online therapy through a platform like BetterHelp, which research suggests can be effective in treating various mental health concerns, including personality disorders

-With online therapy at BetterHelp you can communicate with a licensed therapist from the comfort of your home via phone, videoconference, or live chat.
-You can also contact your therapist at any time via in-app messaging, and they’ll respond as soon as they can.
-This may prove to be helpful if you have questions or concerns in between therapy sessions.
+With online therapy, you can communicate with a licensed therapist from the comfort of your home via phone, videoconference, or live chat.
+You can also contact your therapist anytime via in-app messaging, and they’ll respond as soon as possible.
+This option may be helpful if you have questions or concerns between therapy sessions.

 Takeaway